JuliaGrandury/claradocsite_react/README.md

-Built for a Clara Charring production.
+Built for a Clara Charrin production.
-Please contact me on my [website](https://juliagrandury.github.io/) to inquire about my services.
+Please contact me through my [website](https://juliagrandury.github.io/) or at juliagrandury.freelance@gmail.com to inquire about my services.